'Beast from the East' bites B&Q

 Like-for-like sales at the DIY chain tumbled 9% in the UK and Ireland.

-The woe was not contained to the UK for Kingfisher, with sales at its French DIY chain Castorama also dropping 8%.
+The woe was not contained to the UK for Kingfisher, with sales at Kingfisher's French DIY chain Castorama also dropping 8%.

 The falls led to an overall 4% decline in like-for-like sales for the quarter.